The pupils’ attitudes to their academic studies are ‘Exemplary’ (ISI Report, 2015)

 (ISI Report, 2015)

-Ghyll Royd School provides a fully inclusive educational experience through teaching the innovative, self-directed approach of the Learning Challenge Curriculum the range of topics that are offered through a cross-curricular approach incorporate Science, History, Geography, Computing, RE, PHSCE, Music, Art and Modern Foreign Languages.
+Ghyll Royd School provides a fully inclusive educational experience through teaching the innovative, self-directed approach of the Learning Challenge Curriculum the range of topics that are offered through a cross-curricular approach incorporate Science, History, Geography, Computing, Religious Education, Physical, Health and Social Education (PHSE), Music, Drama, Art and Modern Foreign Languages.

 At Ghyll Royd School Creative Arts provides exposure to and study of a range of art forms that include music, art design and crafts, drama and dance.